The Vermont Bar Exam

 Vermont Bar Exam results and pass rates

-You'll notice that The Vermont Bar Exam's repeater pass rates are substantially lower than the first-timer pass rates, especially for the February 2023 exam.
-In fact, of the 10 repeat takers of the July 2022 exam, 0 passed.
+You'll notice that The Vermont Bar Exam's repeater pass rates are substantially lower than the first-timer pass rates.
 This discrepancy between first-timer and repeater pass rates is common across all jurisdictions and is likely because many who fail their first bar exam don't change how they study.

 ---|---|---|---|---|